lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

     would prefer to use the word differences instead of changes, as the main focus of the paper is not on the time interaction but on the main effects."*

         We agree with this wording.
-It has been edited.
+It has been edited in the revised manuscript.

     2. *"Conclusions: "In a Canadian population of adults who were at-risk for diabetes, we found that higher total NEFA concentrations independently predicted